 Much of Islay is inaccessible by road.
-The A-roads on Islay are well surfaced but all the unclassified roads are full of patched up potholes.
+The A-roads on Islay are well surfaced but some of the unclassified roads are full of patched up potholes.
 An annual walking festival is held on the island every April.

-The island has plenty of peat to flavour whisky from its eight distilleries: Ardbeg, Bunnahabhain, Bruichladdich, Bowmore, Lagavulin, Laphroaig, Caol Ila and Kilchoman.
-Kilchoman is the newest distillery and was only established in 2005.
-I can recommend their tearoom but have never tried their whisky.
+The island has plenty of peat to flavour whisky from its nine distilleries: Ardbeg, Bunnahabhain, Bruichladdich, Bowmore, Lagavulin, Laphroaig, Caol Ila, Kilchoman and Ardnahoe.
+Kilchoman was only established in 2005.
+I can recommend their tearoom and their whisky.
 Most of the distilleries are open to the public and several have cafes.
-I didn't visit any of the distilleries, as I don't like whisky and am of the opinion that visiting 3 distilleries in a lifetime, which I have done already, is quite enough!
+I didn't visit any of the distilleries, as I don't like whisky and am of the opinion that visiting 4 distilleries in a lifetime, which I have done already, is quite enough!

 The main settlements on the island are Bowmore, Port Ellen, Port Charlotte and Portnahaven/Port Wemyss.
-In 2011 the population of Islay was 3,228.
+In 2011 the population of Islay was 3,228 and in 2022 it was 3,180.

 There is a fine Celtic cross at Kildalton next to a ruined chapel.
 It is thought to date from around 800 AD and is made of bluestone.